 Q: Why does Europe still have national central banks?

-A: They execute the monetary policy operations decided by the ECB, such as lending to banks With ECB permission, they can also make emergency loans at their own risk to their banks.
+A: They execute the monetary policy operations decided by the ECB, such as lending to banks.
+They also put banknotes into circulation and withdraw them when they are worn out, and operate payment systems that let customers in one country pay businesses in another country.
+With ECB permission, they can also make emergency loans at their own risk to their banks.

 Q: How does the council make decisions?

 The president and the vice-president then appear at a news conference at 2:30 p.m.
 CET (8:30 EDT, 13:30 GMT).
-The president reads a statement and takes questions from journalists.
+The president reads a statement explaining what the bank decided and how it sees the economy, and takes questions from journalists.